bussidn/Result/README.md

 ### ToDo

 - bind methods
-  - on VoidResult (Supplier)
   - on VoidResultFunction (Supplier)
 - bind & bridge functions
   - on Result flatMapToVoid
-  - on VoidResult flatMapToResult (named flatMap for now)
   - on ResultFunction flatMapToVoid
   - on VoidResultFunction flatMapToResult
 - recover/tryRecovering